 Best wireless noise-cancelling headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless noise-cancelling headphones you can buy in 2021.

 The best wireless noise-cancelling headphones are the equivalent of hanging a 'Do Not Disturb' sign on the door of your hotel room.
-Slip them on and they'll block out sounds – such as rumbling trains or loud conversations – that would otherwise ruin your moments of musical bliss.
-Whether commuting to work, travelling on a plane or seeking a bit of peace and quiet at home, a pair of wireless noise-cancelling headphones could be just the ticket.
+Slip them on and they'll block out sound – such as rumbling trains, passing planes or loud conversations – that would otherwise ruin your slice of musical heaven.
+Whether commuting to work, travelling on a plane or seeking a bit of peace and quiet at home, a pair of wireless noise-cancelling headphones can be just the ticket.

 The best wireless noise-cancelling cans feature excellent wireless audio, strong battery life (over 24 hours, these days) and easy access to voice assistants.
 Some models simply allow you to switch noise-cancelling on or off, while others give you the ability to adjust the strength of the noise-cancelling.
 (You might want to allow some noise through when walking or cycling through a built-up area, for example.)

 So, what are the best wireless noise cancelling headphones in 2021?
 In this handy guide we'll give you the inside track on the best-performing models from the likes of Bose, Sony and Sennheiser.
 They come in various shapes and sizes, from plush over-ears to tiny, true wireless earbuds.
 Whatever your budget, you'll find the perfect pair of wireless noise-cancelling headphones below...